icopy-site/awesome-cn/docs/awesome/awesome-svelte.md

 - [svelte-generic-table-pager](https://github.com/ivosdc/svelte-generic-table-pager) - Svelte-generic-crud-table with paginator.
 - [powertable](https://github.com/muonw/powertable) - PowerTable is a JavaScript component that turns JSON data into an interactive HTML table.
 This facilitates manual inspection, sorting, filtering, searching, and editing of the data.
 - [svelte-pivottable](https://github.com/jjagielka/svelte-pivottable) - Svelte-based pivot table library with drag'n'drop functionality.
+- [svelte-datagrid](https://github.com/revolist/svelte-datagrid) - Powerful data grid library based on [revogrid](https://rv-grid.com) with best features from Excel.
+- [@wjfe/dataview](https://github.com/WJSoftware/wjfe-dataview) - Table for data visualization purposes with advanced features like column pinning, and the only component in the world that does cross-table column position synchronization for master-child scenarios.

 ### Notification